Career Advising

 Undergraduate Discovery & Exploration

-For drop-in advising attend Engineering Master’s Programs Career Coach Online Office Hours which happen M-F from 11:30 am to 1:00 pm online while classes are in session for the first half of Spring 2024.
+For drop-in advising attend Engineering Master’s Programs Career Coach Online Drop-In Hours which happen M-F from 11:30 am to 1:30 pm online while classes are in session.

 Other Master’s Students –Find your Career Center